What is the Lean management system?

-Lean management is an approach to running an organisation that supports the concept of continuous improvement.
-It is an ongoing effort to improve products, services, or processes, which require “incremental” improvement over time in order to increase efficiency and quality.
+Lean management is a popular approach to running a company based on the concept of continuous improvement.
+In other words, it is an ongoing effort to refine products, services, or processes, which require “incremental” improvement over time in order to increase efficiency and quality.

-Lean management uses methods for eliminating factors that waste time, effort or money.
-This is accomplished by analysing a business process and then revising it or cutting out any steps that do not create value for customers.
+The main purpose of lean management is to reduce factors that waste time, effort or money.
+The only way to manage it is to analyze a business process and then revise it and cut out every step that does not create value for customers.

 - Defining value from the standpoint of the end customer.

 - Identifying each step in a business process and eliminating those steps that do not create value.

 - Making the value-creating steps occur in a tight sequence.

 - Repeating the first three steps on a continuous basis until all waste has been eliminated.

 These principles of lean management ensure that production and market launch remain cost-effective.

 Lean manufacturing or production is a systematic method for the elimination of wastes within a production process.
 For instance, waste can be caused by unevenness in workloads, overburden, or any work that does not add value.
 From a customer’s point of view, “value” is any process or action that he would be willing to pay for.
 Basically, the lean management system is focused on making obvious what brings value by decreasing everything else.